 6. The lack of sustainable funding that would keep those organizations onboard.

 The CHW model is uniquely positioned to mobilize and be at the forefront of any future phases of the COVID-19 pandemic.
-The pandemic has demonstrated that our healthcare system has significant limitations in addressing the needs of remote and rural communities as well as Black, Indigneous, and People of Color.
+The pandemic has demonstrated that our healthcare system has significant limitations in addressing the needs of remote and rural communities as well as Black, Indigenous, and People of Color.
 Many of these communities have distrusted the healthcare system because of the historical trauma and persisting discrimination.
 There is a need to acknowledge the historical traumas and their resulting harms for some populations as a foundational step in building communities’ trust with the medical community.
 Inviting voices of the disproportionately impacted communities in the initial phases of planning large-scale programming is essential to ensure their representation.
 The disaggregation of racial/ethnic demographic data continues to be a barrier which makes it difficult to clearly identify how subgroups are impacted by health emergencies and limits the ability to provide resources to communities that are most in need.

 It is crucial to build on the relationships and collaboration between CHWs, community-based organizations, and health institutions.
 A sustained investment is needed in the CHW workforce to keep them trained and equipped to timely respond to any health emergencies.
-The CEP partnering coalitions have demonstrated that a neighborhood approach to care can better meet the needs of communities served in a timely manner.
+The CEP partnering coalitions have demonstrated that a neighborhood approach to care can better meet the needs of communities served in a more timely manner.

 Background